SotonLM/Data-Engineering/src/division_1_academic/insructions.md

 However, we've added the apis for [semanticscholar](https://www.semanticscholar.org/) and [crossref](https://www.crossref.org/) within the requirements.txt.

-Usage of these apis will be quite straightforward - the main thing you need to account for is automated documentation and storage of all fetched data.
+Usage of fetching apis will be quite straightforward - the main thing you need to account for is automated documentation and storage of all fetched data.

 **IF you want to find and source data from another platform of your choice - **